YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 SNS allows people connected with each others and give us easy and instant communication tools in real time.
 SNS has been playing a crucial role in interating in our society.
 SNS is able to be utilized as an important vehicle of emergency information during disasters to deliver immediate responses of warning, evacuation or rescue, providing immediate assistance, assessing damage, continuing assistance and the immediate restoration or construction of infrastructure.

 Twitter is one of the popular SNS platforms and many tweets have been delivered in emergency situations.
 Since there are demands for companies to utilize these tweets, we investigate natural language processes and develop prediction models having better performance in this paper.
 For preprocessing, we clean the data from unnecessary data such as URL, Emojis or HTML tags and normalize the data by using useful algorithms; tokenizer, stopwords and lemmatization.
-We transform cleaned data into four feature vectors sets by using Countvectorizer, Term Frequency Inverse Document Frequency, Word2Vec and Word2Vec with PCA applied, and trained them on non sequential models; Logistic Regression, Support Vector Machine, Decision Tree, RandomForeset, XGboost.
+We transform cleaned data into four feature vectors sets by using Countvectorizer, Term Frequency Inverse Document Frequency, Word2Vec and Word2Vec with principal component analysis(PCA) applied, and trained them on non sequential models; Logistic Regression, Support Vector Machine, Decision Tree, RandomForeset, XGboost.
 We also train a sequential model such as LSTM with Word2Vec and Glove.
 We found each combination between word embeddings and classifiers having better performance.
 Lastly, we build an ensemble model consisting of the combinations we found unlike an existing ensemble model using the same data set.
 The results were compared based on different performance metrics such as Accuracy, Recall, Precision, F1 Score, Confusion Matrix, ROC Curve.

 # Data Exploration